How to use Wi-Fi in Cuba

 Video chatting, watching Facebook clips or going on YouTube is a problem due to the band with.
 Mail will do fine!

 Want even slower but cheaper Internet?
 There’s even a FREE Wi-Fi zone in Havana!
 (It’s not for you)…

 Try ‘No Wi-Fi’

 Cuba is one of the last places on earth that is not Internet dominated.
 Go off line for a while.
-People back home will understand that when you’re in Cuba, Internet is a difficult thing.
+People back home will understand that when you’re in Cuba, the Internet is a difficult thing.
 They will forgive you for not liking their new profile picture within an hour!

 Go cold turkey for a few weeks!
 You will find it relaxing after a while!

 You will run into the jineteros (and if you don’t know what that are you’re not ready to go to Cuba yet.)
-We don’t agree with most main stream sources and we thing you should handle them this way: How to deal with jineteros?
+We don’t agree with most main stream sources and we think you should handle them this way: How to deal with jineteros?